cityTesting/citytesting.github.io/_posts/2020-10-21-Most-important-git-commands.md

 git merge master
 git push
 ```
-Sometimes after `git merge master` we get conflicts, in that case we would need to fix them (using IDE for example) and then will need to do `git commit`.
+Sometimes after  `git merge master`  we get conflicts, in that case we would need to fix them (using IDE for example) and then  `git commit`  is needed.
 ```
 git checkout master
 git pull